 - Specialty-driven electives

-The Practice of Clinical Medicine: This longitudinal course begins the first week of medical school where students participate in an intensive “boot camp” to learn the essentials of obtaining a history and physical examination.
+Practice of Clinical Medicine: This longitudinal course begins the first week of medical school where students participate in an intensive “boot camp” to learn the essentials of obtaining a history and physical examination.
 The week culminates with students performing their first complete history and physical examination on a standardized patient.
-Throughout the first two semesters, students learn to develop communication skills, how to ask patients about specific types of historical information (e.g., sexual history) and detailed organ-specific examinations.
+Throughout the first two semesters, students learn to develop communication skills, how to ask patients about specific types of historical information and detailed organ-specific examinations.
 Students practice these skills using standardized patients in our state-of-the-art simulation center.
 The third semester, students are placed with community preceptors to practice these skills with actual patients.
-The course continues in the clinical and advanced clinical concentrations as students rotate through seven clinical areas and begin assuming the responsibilities to prepare themselves for residency.

-The Physician, Patient and Society: This course encompasses the humanistic, ethical and legal responsibility of physician to their patients and society.
-Topics covered include career and professional development, the physician-patient relationship, integrative/complementary medicine, palliative care, spirituality, health disparities, physician bias and cultural competency, and the practical application of ethics and law to the practice of medicine.
+Physician, Patient and Society: This course encompasses the humanistic, ethical and legal responsibility of physician to their patients and society.
+Topics covered include the physician-patient relationship, integrative/complementary medicine, palliative care, spirituality, health disparities, physician bias and cultural competency, and the practical application of ethics and law to the practice of medicine.

 Population Health and Evidence-based Medicine: During the first three semesters, students develop an understanding of the determinants of health such as socioeconomic, educational and environmental circumstances, the assessment and measurement of health status at the population level, the ability to effectively evaluate the quality of medical literature, and biostatistics.
-During the clinical concentrations and advanced clinical concentrations the course focuses on the application of prior knowledge in analyzing evidence which contributes to decision-making in patient care.
+During the clerkship phase, the course focuses on the application of prior knowledge in analyzing evidence which contributes to decision-making in patient care.

 Interprofessional Education: This course involves learners from the various health professions schools.
 Introductory course work encompasses topics such as team formation, defining quality, improving quality, leadership, complexity and error, measuring error, error-prevention tools and techniques, and an independent quality/safety improvement project.
 During the clinical and advanced clinical concentrations students will study and analyze in real time the impact of safety/quality improvement projects within the various health systems where clinical rotations are performed.

-Ultrasound: The VCU Point of Care Ultrasound course is a longitudinal course that runs through the first 18 months of the pre-clinical curriculum.
-The course gives students the chance to learn bedside clinical ultrasound at the same time they are learning basic physical exam and history skills in their Practice of Clinical Medicine course.
-The course consists of 15 sessions with ultrasound-trained practicing clinical faculty that provide direct feedback and guidance to the learner.
-Each session will have a Standardized Patient to scan, and pathology will be discussed or displayed on the simulators.
+Ultrasound: The VCU Point-of-Care Ultrasound course is a longitudinal course throughout the pre-clinical curriculum.
+The course gives students the opportunity to learn bedside clinical ultrasound at the same time they are learning basic physical exam and history skills in their Practice of Clinical Medicine course.
+The course consists of sessions with ultrasound-trained practicing clinical faculty that provide direct feedback and guidance to the learner.
+Each session will have a standardized patient to scan, and pathology will be discussed or displayed on the simulators.

 U.S. Medical Licensing Examination

-All students are required to pass the U.S. Medical Licensing Examination Step 1 prior to the start of the clinical concentrations.
+All students are required to pass the U.S. Medical Licensing Examination Step 1 prior to the start of the clinical concentrations (clerkships).

 Students who do not pass the examination on the first attempt will be placed on a leave of absence.
 During this time the student will be allowed two additional attempts to pass the examination.
 Failure to pass the examination after three attempts will result in immediate dismissal.
 Students who fail Step 1 on the first attempt may request additional financial aid to take a commercial board preparation course.
 These funds will be granted one time only.

-All students are required to take the USMLE Step 2 CK for the first time after completion of their core clerkships (family medicine, internal medicine, neurology, ob/gyn, pediatrics, psychiatry and surgery) or at least six months prior to the anticipated date of graduation.
+All students are required to take the USMLE Step 2 CK for the first time after completion of their core clerkships or by the annual established date by the Office of Medical Education.
 Failure to do so will result in dismissal.
 Students are required to pass USMLE Step 2 CK for graduation.
 Students are allowed three attempts to pass Step 2 CK.
 If they do not pass by the third attempt, they will be automatically dismissed.

 Withdrawal from the School of Medicine

-Students may withdraw after meeting with the senior associate dean for medical education and submitting a letter requesting withdrawal.
+Students may withdraw after meeting with the senior associate dean for medical education and student affairs and submitting a letter requesting withdrawal.

 Requirements for graduation